TommyS725/-Alpha_Sherpa_test/README.md

 News tabulation                              | `news_data`

 #### Market Data Chart
 To visualise the market data, the OHLC data is displayed as candlesticks, and the volumes are shown as histograms.
 Markers are added on the chart to display the 'side' signals carried by the news.
+When hovering over a specific data entry, the corrisponding OHLC data will be shown as legend and tooltip.
 As to provide higher controllability, news signals can be toggled by selecting news brokers to display.

 ![market data chart](/docs/images/market_chart.png)